 I am Riggs.
 I am a human.
 I work on the radio.
 I like penguins.
+I dislike cats.
 I like short sentences.
+I dislike brownies.
+I love jumping from airplanes.
+I hate onions.
 I heart you for listening.

 TWEET ME! @RiggsRadioNow